m-ou-se/teck-programmer/README.md

 $ teck-firmware-upgrade firmware.hex
 ```

-Tested only on Linux, but might also work on Windows.
-It doesn't work on Mac.
+Tested on Linux and Mac, but might also work on Windows.

 ### Linux

 This program needs direct access to the usb device, which is usually only accessable for root.
 Copy `40-teck.rules` into `/etc/udev/rules.d` to automatically give yourself rights on the usb device.

+### Mac

+No additional configuration needed.

 ## License